Are you preparing for the 2013 invasion of the Brood II Magicicada? If so, what type of cicada prepper are you?

 Prior to the emergence cicada researchers will monitor the temperature of the soil, using a ground thermometer, or a cicada tracker.
 They will also monitor the ground for dime-sized holes and cicada chimneys.

 Each night the cicada researcher will check the ground at the foot of trees, waiting for the first emerging nymphs.

-Once the nymphs start to emerge, the cicada researcher will record the location, take photos, video, and take notes on the amount of cicadas observed.
+Once the nymphs start to emerge, the cicada researcher will record the location, take photos, video, and take notes on the number of cicadas observed.
 The researcher will also likely keep some samples of the cicada population.

 After about a week, the male cicadas will be ready to sing.
-At this point the researcher will record the cicada’s song with an audio recording device.
+At this point, the researcher will record the cicada’s song with an audio recording device.

 - Measure the soil temperature: a Thermometer or Cicada Tracker

 - GPS Device: a device to tell your location, for use in mapping the emergence

 - Carry and Observe: butterfly pavilion; netting to wrap around a tree branch; a terrarium

 - Cameras: SLR cameras, video cameras, web cams, or even the camera in your smart phone

 - Computer: use your PC, tablet or smart phone to access the internet and record and report your findings